tonyoconnell/onechain/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project and everyone participating in it are governed by the Code of Conduct which can be found in the [file](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to hello@flowiseai.com.
+Please report unacceptable behavior to hello@one.ie.